-Figure 28.
+Figure 35.
 Reference model applied for the synthetic example illustration.

-Further the new reference model was introduced in the inversion and defined in non-derivative terms.
+Further the new reference model was introduced in the inversion and omitted from the derivative terms.
 The control file for the inversion is virtually identical as in case with analogous inversion of the DC data, and is provided below.
-The resulting inversion is shown in .
+The resulting inversion is shown in figure 36.

 OBS LOC_X obs_ip.dat